Check for Leaks

 If your Megasquirt is installed correctly, when you turn the ignition on you should hear your fuel system prime.
 It is very important to check for fuel system leaks at this time.
 You could find anything from a drip to a stream of fuel.
 It is extremely important to fix these leaks before proceeding.
 Take caution when fixing leaks as pressurized fuel could spray out.
 Cycling the key a few times when you believe the system is tight would be a good idea.
 A few fuel pump priming pulses should be a good test before getting the car running.
 If you have a pressure gauge on your regulator you can do a quick pressure check.
 This will get a final adjustment once your vehicle is running.
 But you should see around 40 psi at this point.

 Install TunerStudio on your laptop.
-Then connect the serial port from Megasquirt to your laptop's USB port using the supplied cables.
+Then connect the serial port from Megasquirt to your laptop's USB port using the supplied tuning cable.
 At this point, follow the instructions in the Megasquirt manual to finish connecting.
-You can find the instructions for this in section 2.10.
+You can find the instructions for this in section 2.10 of the Setup Manual linked below.
+You may need to install drivers for your new serial to USB tuning cable.
+They are in the small disk provided with the adapter.
+Should you not have a CD drive on your computer, here is a link to the drivers so you can download them directly by choosing the link associated with your operating system - FTDI Serial Drivers

 Some sensors will need calibration before startup